AgyLuczak/MUM-S-TO-DO-LIST/README.md

 2. As a first-time visitor, I want to be able to register and sign in into my own profile.
 3. As a first-time and returning visitor, I want to stay signed-in to avoid frequent log-ins , but with a clear and accessible sign-out option for when I need to securely exit my profile.
 4. As a first-time and returning visitor, I want to be able to easily navigate the app.
 I can access all the pages easily and go back to the my list quickly.
-5. As a first-time and returning visitor, I want to be able to add,edit and delete tasks and categories.
+5. As a first-time and returning visitor, I want to be able to add, edit and delete tasks and categories.
 6. As a first-time and returning visitor, I want to be able to add details and due date to my tasks.
 7. As a first-time and returning visitor, I want to be able to be able to prioritise tasks.
 8. As a first-time and returning visitor, I want to be able to cross-out list items that are done and remove them from the list.